h0uter/situational-graph/README.md

 ![](https://github.com/h0uter/knowledge-roadmap/workflows/Project%20Tests/badge.svg)
 ## Goal
 During exploration, the **Knowledge Roadmap** should ground the knowledge about mission critical entities spatially in a sparse graph structure which can be directly used for robot navigation.
-This will enable spatial reasoning and provide a high level overview of the mission progress.
+This will enable spatial reasoning and especially for search and rescue scenarios this can provide a state graph like overview of the mission.

 <img src="documentation/2022-02-01 sampling exploration.gif" alt="alt text" width="700" height="whatever">